 If you are making taxable supplies of goods and services or qualifying activities, you can reclaim VAT.
 To reclaim VAT you must make a claim through your VAT 3 return.

-You are not entitled to reclaim VAT used for making exempt supplies or for your non-business activities.
+You may not reclaim VAT on goods or services used for making exempt supplies or for your non-business activities.

 If the costs relate to both taxable and other activities, you can reclaim the VAT used for your taxable supplies.

 If you are not registered for VAT, different rules apply.

 What VAT can you reclaim?

-You may reclaim the VAT charged on goods and services used for the purposes of your taxable supplies, including qualifying vehicles.
+You may reclaim the VAT charged on goods and services used for the purposes of your taxable supplies.